Danger Diamond

 0. No health hazard in case of normal contact.

-2. Contact may cause temporary health damage with risk of complications.
+2. Contact may cause temporary health problems with the risk of complications.

-4. Very short contact may cause death or serious poisoning
+4. Very brief contact may cause death or serious poisoning.

 Red field – fire hazard/flammability